 What happens when a property owner subdivides his or her property and sells it to others, thus locking you out of your home or denying you access to the public street?
-Well, in a short: trouble.
+Well, in short: trouble.
 But, luckily theirs a legal solution to this problem and many others through the use of easements.
 This article will break down an easement by necessity and how it applies to property owners and real estate professionals.

 What is an Easement by Necessity?